The syzygy distinguisher: Introduction

-Assumption \ref{decoding}, on the other hand, stands on a firm theoretical ground: the decoding problem for generic linear codes is known to be NP-hard \cite{BMT78}.
+Assumption~\ref{decoding}, on the other hand, stands on a firm theoretical ground: the decoding problem for generic linear codes is known to be NP-hard \cite{BMT78}.
 As such, it is believed to resist the advent of quantum computers, which made the McEliece system a good candidate for postquantum cryptography.
 However, starting with Prange's information set decoding algorithm \cite{Prange62}, generic decoding methods saw continuous incremental improvements over time.
 Joint with technological progress in computational power, this eventually led to practical \emph{message recovery attacks} against the McEliece system with its initially proposed parameter set.
 However, it appears that this weakness was only the result of a too optimistic choice of parameters.
 With the need for new standards for postquantum cryptography, an updated version named \Classic was proposed, still relying on binary Goppa codes, but with more conservative parameter sets adapted to resist the best generic decoding attacks with some margin of safety.
 In the design rationale of this new system \cite{rationale22} one can find an impressive list of several dozens of papers on generic decoding algorithms, ranging over the last five decades.
 It is then observed that all these algorithms have complexity exponential in the error-correcting capability of the code.
 Better, the constant in this exponential is still the same as in Prange's original result: all improvements remain confined in terms of lesser order!
 This might give a feeling that we could possibly have reached the intrinsic complexity of cryptanalysis of this system.

-Invalidating this belief, we present a new distinguisher for alternant and Goppa codes, i.e. a basic structural analysis of the McEliece cryptosystem, whose asymptotic complexity is subexponential in the error-correcting capability, hence better than that of generic decoding algorithms.
+Preventing the spread of this belief, we present a new distinguisher for alternant and Goppa codes, i.e. a basic structural analysis of the McEliece cryptosystem, whose asymptotic complexity is subexponential in the error-correcting capability, hence better than that of generic decoding algorithms.
 Moreover, for given finite parameters, it is more efficient than state-of-the-art distinguishers or key recovery methods, while not suffering from their strong regime limitations: in particular, it applies to the codes used in \Classic.